AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/sftp.md

 >[!TAB Basic authentication]

 To use basic authentication, select **[!UICONTROL Password]** and then provide the host and port values to connect to, alongside your username and password.
-During this step, you can also designate the container name and path to the sub folder that you want access to.
+During this step, you can also designate the path to the sub folder that you want to provide access to.
 When finished, select **[!UICONTROL Connect to source]**.

 ![The new account screen for the SFTP source using basic authentication](../../../../images/tutorials/create/sftp/password.png)

 >[!TAB SSH public key authentication]

 To use SSH public key-based credentials, select **[!UICONTROL SSH public key]**  and then provide your host and port values, as well as your private key content and passphrase combination.
-During this step, you can also designate the container name and path to the sub folder that you want access to.
+During this step, you can also designate the path to the sub folder that you want to provide access to.
 When finished, select **[!UICONTROL Connect to source]**.

 ![The new account screen for the SFTP source using SSH public key.](../../../../images/tutorials/create/sftp/ssh.png)